Trade Forex Trading

 • Maximum Number of Open Forex Trade Positions

-A final point to consider is the maximum number of open forex trade positions that is the maximum number of forex trades that you want to be in at any one given time.
+A final point to consider is the maximum number of open forex trade positions that is the maximum number of trades that you want to be in at any one given time.
 This is another factor to decide when managing forex account capital.

 • Invest Sufficient Capital